JonahBraun/debs-recipes/_posts/2005-11-14-thai-chicken.md

 - 2 green onions, cut on the diagonal
 - 2 cloves garlic, minced
 - 1 red pepper, cut into strips
+- 1 small zucchini (optional -  if you want to add more veggies to the dish)
 - hot sauce to taste

 In skillet, heat oil; saute chicken until golden.
-Add red pepper and garlic.
+Add red pepper, zuccini and garlic.
 Stir fry briefly until pepper and garlic are slightly browned.
 Remove all from the skillet to a plate.

 Add broth, honey and soysauce to skillet.
 Wisk in peanut butter, corn starch,and ginger.
 Add hot sauce to taste (a little at a time to be safe).
 Bring to a slow boil until thickened.
 Add green onions, stirring briefly over low heat until blended and smooth.
 Add pre-cooked chicken, peppers and garlic.
 Stir until thoroughly heated through.